-This latest round of work has successfully identified two new basement targets at the Ritz and Ryvita prospects, where bottom of hole intercepts of 1m @ 1.65 g/t and 7m @ 190ppb Au respectively were returned.
-Assays remain pending for 24 holes (1,205m).
+This regional programme was successful in identifying three new basement targets at the Ritz, Ryvita and Le Snak prospects, where bottom of hole intercepts of 1m @ 1.65 g/t, 11m @ 144ppb and 7m @ 192ppb Au respectively were returned.

-The next round of drilling will commence as soon as practicable to further extend Jatz to the north as well as stepping out and extending the targets at Ritz and Ryvita, which have so far been only superficially tested with very broad space drilling.
+The drill programme which commenced today will comprise between 4,000-6,000m of geochemical aircore drilling which aims to further extend Jatz to the north and to increase the anomaly footprint at Ritz, Ryvita and Le Snak.
+These newly identified prospects have so far been only superficially tested with very broad space drilling.